-Data Quality Report - 2015
+Data Quality Report - 2017 Thermal Hyperspectral

-Thermal Hyperspectral

-ARSF - Data Analysis Node
+NERC-ARF - Data Analysis Node

-Updated on: November 1, 2016
+Updated on: August 9, 2017

 Contents

-1 Introduction 1
+1 Introduction 2

 2 Geo-referencing accuracy 2

-3 Timing Errors 2
+3 Timing Errors 3

-4 Sensor calibration4.1Detector Stability4.2Absolute Temperature Accuracy 3 3 5
+4 Sensor calibration4.1 Detector Stability4.2 Wavelength Calibration4.3 Absolute Temperature Accuracy 6

-5 Pixel Overflows 6
+5 Pixel Overflows 8

-6 Bad and Blinking Pixels6.1Known Issues with Blinker Removal 6 7
+6 Bad and Blinking Pixels 6.1 Known Issues with Blinker Removal 8 9

 1 Introduction

-The Airborne Research and Survey Facility (ARSF) collect thermal data with a Specim AISA Owl instrument, operated since 2014.
-The Owl instrument covers wavelengths from 7.6 - 12.3 $\mu$ m.
+The NERC Airborne Research Facility (NERC-ARF) collect thermal data with a Specim AISA Owl instrument, operated since 2014.
+The Owl instrument covers wavelengths from $7.6-12.3~\mu m$.
 A pair of black bodies, which are mechanically moved in front of the sensor lens one by one, are used for calibration.
-This data quality report describes issues for thermal data acquired with the Owl instrument that should be considered when further processing any ARSF datasets acquired in 2015.
+This data quality report describes issues for thermal data acquired with the Owl instrument that should be considered when further processing any NERC-ARF datasets acquired in 2017.

-This document may be updated over the course of the year, the latest version is available at: http://arsf-dan.nerc.ac.uk/trac/wiki/Reports
+This document may be updated over the course of the year, the latest version is available at: https://nerc-arf-dan.pml.ac.uk/trac/wiki/Reports

 2 Geo-referencing accuracy

-ARSF currently delivers level 1b (calibrated at-sensor radiance) and level 3 data (mapped level 1b data).
+NERC-ARF currently delivers level 1b (calibrated at-sensor radiance) and level 3 data (mapped level 1b data).
 This offers users quick access to georeferenced data whilst maintaining the capability to operate on the original pre-gridded data and use a coordinate projection or datum of choice.

 The quality of the geocorrection for each project is described in the documentation supplied with the delivery.
-Typically the geocorrection is of the order of 2-3 metres, equating to approximately 1 pixel depending on flight altitude.
+Typically the geocorrection is of the order of 2 - 3 metres, equating to approximately 1 pixel depending on flight altitude.
 Higher accuracy relies on an accurate Digital Surface Model (DSM).
 The freely available global ASTER digital elevation data is used and supplied with the delivered mapped files.
 Accuracy may be improved by using a DSM derived from higher resolution data such as LiDAR.
 An indication of the average error between vector overlays is included in the delivery documentation where vector overlays or other ground truth information is available.

 It may be possible to tune specific flight lines for higher accuracy and instructions can be provided on how to make your own alignments.
-If a higher accuracy is required, please contact us at: arsf-processing@pml.ac.uk
+If a higher accuracy is required, please contact us at: nerc-arf-processing@pml.ac.uk

 3 Timing Errors

 Small timing errors occur due to a fault in synchronisation between the navigation system and the Specim sensors.
 The result of these timing offsets is incorrect scan line positioning manifesting as distortions in the imagery correlating to, but out of sync with, movements of the aircraft.
 An example is shown in Figure 1.

 This issue has been extensively investigated and demonstrated to be a fault in the Specim systems.
-ARSF are working with Specim to resolve this issue.
+It has been fixed with the Fenix system and Specim believe that it has been fixed for the Owl.
+NERC-ARF are carefully examining each of the 2017 Owl flight data to determine if it has been fully resolved and will reassess this issue at the end of the season.
+Normal manual data quality procedures will be applied until this issue has been resolved.

 We endeavour to correct all timing errors prior to delivery.
 As this is a manual process reliant on finding suitable visible features in the imagery some errors may still remain.
-If any are found please contact us at arsfprocessing@pml.ac.uk.
+If any are found please contact us at nerc-arf-processing@pml.ac.uk.